 4.1.3 Checking License Status

 License status, limitations, and conditions can be reviewed using the aplic command.
 You should check the status after license updates are installed.
-From the command prompt type aplic, the current license information will be displayed (see C.3APLIC - License Manager for more details).
+From the command prompt type aplic.
+The current license information will be displayed.